What Is A Mastopexy Implant?

-- Some patients can develop intermittent swelling following breast augmentation.
+- Some patients can develop intermittent swelling following a mastopexy implant surgery.
 This usually resolves with time, but if it persists you will need to return to the clinic for further investigation.

-- The scars following mastopexy implant surgery can be red for a number of weeks/months after surgery and it can take some time before the scars start turning pink/purple and then start fading into a white line.
+- The scars following mastopexy implant surgery can be red for several weeks/months after surgery.
+It can take some time before the scars start turning pink/purple and then start fading into a white line.
 It is unusual to develop abnormal scars and unusual to have irregularities requiring a scar revision.
-Any revisions in the scars should not be considered for at least a year following surgery as they should be given time to settle.
+Any revisions in the scars should not be considered for at least a year following mastopexy implant surgery as they should be given time to settle.

-- Just as the implant will age with time, so will the breast tissue.
+- Just as the mastopexy with implants will age with time, so will the breast tissue.
 This is particularly true following childbirth.
 Follow up surgery may be required to tighten the tissue at a later date.
-Anyone undergoing any form of breast augmentation should be made aware of the potential need to follow up surgery to address problems with the implant of the skin/breast tissue.
+Anyone undergoing any form of mastopexy with implants should be made aware of the potential need to follow up surgery to address problems with the implant of the skin/breast tissue.

-- A combination of change to the breast and the implant can lead to the implant looking too high or too low and for the breast tissue to hang over the implant.
-Over time there may be a need for breast augmentation revision surgery.
+- A combination of changes to the breast and the mastopexy implant can lead to the implant looking too high or too low and for the breast tissue to hang over the implant.
+Over time there may be a need for a revision of your mastopexy with implants.